dart-lang/markdown/README.md

 * `ExtensionSet.gitHubWeb` includes eight extensions.
-The same set of parsers use in the `gitHubFlavored` extension set with the addition of the block syntax parsers, HeaderWithIdSyntax and SetextHeaderWithIdSyntax, which add `id` attributes to headers and inline syntac parser, EmojiSyntax, for parsing GitHub style emoji
+The same set of parsers use in the `gitHubFlavored` extension set with the addition of the block syntax parsers, HeaderWithIdSyntax and SetextHeaderWithIdSyntax, which add `id` attributes to headers and inline syntax parser, EmojiSyntax, for parsing GitHub style emoji
    characters:

   * Block Syntax Parser